abhinav160791/task-buddy/Readme.md

    yarn install
    ```

+3. Create a `.env` file from `.env.example`, the value should be same as the backend URL with port

-3. Start the development sertver:
+4. Start the development sertver:
    ```sh
    yarn dev
    ```